cocos/cocos-docs/en/editor/components/spine.md

 Select the node and choose **Add Component -> Spine -> Skeleton** on the **Inspector** panel to add the Skeleton component to the node.

-Please refer to [Skeleton API](../../../api/zh/classes/Skeleton.html) for the scripting interface of Spine.
+Please refer to the [Skeleton API](../../../api/zh/classes/Skeleton.html) for the scripting interface of Spine.

 ## Spine Properties